April 28, 2024

 By Simon J. Lau

 Today’s drive was relatively short.
-Since we woke up early and couldn’t check in until about 3 PM, we took this opportunity to visit several towns along the way.
+Since we woke up early and couldn’t check in until 3 p.m., we used the time to stop in a few towns along the way.
 First up was Flagstaff, a mountain town.
-I had a coworker once tell me that when he was in college at the University of Arizona down in Tucson, he’d occasionally make the 4-hour drive to Flagstaff to escape the unrelenting heat in Tucson.
-I visited Tucson during the summer.
-It was very hot.
-However, I don’t think I would’ve driven 4 hours to escape the heat.
-I think turning on the AC would’ve been easier. 😅
+A former coworker once told me that when he lived in Tucson, he’d sometimes escape the heat by making the four-hour drive north to Flagstaff.
+Having been to Tucson in the summer myself, I can confirm it’s hot.
+However, I don’t think I’d drive four hours just to cool off.
+Turning on the AC seems like the easier option.

-Later, we stopped by Williams, known as the “Gateway to the Grand Canyon.”
-Jean, the boys, and I stayed here in 2022 when we visited (you guessed it!) the Grand Canyon.
-It’s a cute town and one of the few Route 66 towns that’s still thriving.
+Later, we stopped in Williams, known as the “Gateway to the Grand Canyon.”
+Jean, the boys, and I stayed here in 2022 when we visited the Grand Canyon.
+It’s a really cute town and one of the few Route 66 communities that still feels alive and thriving.

-There’s something called the peak-end rule in psychology that suggests people primarily remember and judge an experience based on its most intense moments and its ending.
-I don’t control when the peaks arise, but I can control how this ends.
-In this case, I had a wonderful time hanging out with Bruno on this large open patio, enjoying this flatbread pizza and beer.
-The weather was a tiny bit toasty, but under the shade, it was perfect.
-It also helped that this restaurant had $4 23 oz beers and $10 flatbread pizza specials.
-Unbelievable how affordable and good this was!
+There’s a concept in psychology called the peak-end rule, which says people judge an experience mostly by its most intense moments and its ending.
+I don’t control when the peaks happen, but I can shape how this ends.
+Tonight, that meant sitting with Bruno on a big open patio, enjoying flatbread pizza and a beer.
+The weather was a little toasty, but in the shade it felt perfect.
+As a bonus, the happy hour made it even better: $4 for a 23 oz beer and $10 flatbread.
+What a deal!

 Finally, our route from Holbrook to Kingman (237 miles or 381 km).